The personal color bearer is a very long-standing tradition dating back to Roman times, possibly earlier.

 – Friends.

 The Marine Corps, Navy, and Coast Guard PC bearers precede the casket.
-This could come from this idea: depending on the Naval vessel, the PC would be flown from a mast or yardarm, usually at the front of the vessel (but it also depends on the vessel).
+This could come from the idea that, depending on the Naval vessel, the PC would be flown from a mast or yardarm, usually at the front of the vessel (but it also depends on the vessel).
 This might be the difference between land-based and sea-based services, but it’s not a hard-and-fast rule.

 d.
 The bearer of the personal flag of the deceased takes position and marches in front of the hearse or caisson.